ddotx/rxjs-state/libs/rxjs-state/src/lib/core/operators/coalesce.md

  # Description
  Rendering, in most web applications, is by far the most performance crucial part.
- The _coalesce_ operator's general purpose is to buffer render critical state changes together to a single emission.
+ The _coalesce_ operator's general purpose is to buffer render relevant state changes together to a single emission.
 By default changes will be emitted on the trailing end of an animationFrame but this behavior is fully configurable.